klaytn/kips/KIPs/kip-fungible_token.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Klaytn platforms (klaytn). -->
 This document derived heavily from Ethereum's [ERC-20 token standard](https://eips.ethereum.org/EIPS/eip-20) written by Fabian Vogelsteller and Vitalik Buterin.
-Comparing with ERC-20 token standard, this token standard enforces the triggering of transfer events when minting / burning tokens.
+Comparing with ERC-20 token standard, this token standard includes mint/burn functions and enforces the triggering of transfer events when minting / burning tokens.

 ### Summary of Methods and Events
 The table below is a summary of methods.